learningequality/studio-docs/docs/add_content.rst

 #.
 Click the :guilabel:`FINISH` button return to the main topic tree view.

-Topics or resources that are set to be visible only to coaches will be marked with the |coach| icon inside the channel on Studio, and in the **Learn** page in Kolibri.
+Topics or resources that are set to be visible only to coaches will be marked with the |coachContent| icon inside the channel on Studio, and in the **Learn** page in Kolibri.

    .. figure:: img/coach-resource2.png
             :alt: Resource visible only to coaches in Kolibri Learn page.